volcanicpixels/Privacy-Plugin/readme.txt

 2. Change the CSS styles for the login page to get the look and feel right

 == Changelog ==

+= 4.11.6 =

+* Fixed issue with logout link displaying when not logged in.

 = 4.11.5 =